-There are two gas options available – propane and natural gas.
-Before buying a gas fire pit, you will need to decide which fuel source fits your lifestyle best.
+There are two gas types available – Propane and Natural Gas.
+Before buying a gas fire pit, you will need to decide which fuel source best fits your lifestyle.

 BENEFITS OF PROPANE:

 - Simple installation

 Propane fire pits are very easy to use and require minimal installation.
 You can simply hook up a Propane tank to the fire pit, check for leaks, then turn it on.

 Most Propane tanks are small and portable, meaning you can move the fire pit from place to place.

 If you have a large Propane tank on-site, you can run a gas line underground that connects to the fire pit, to make it a permanent part of your outdoor living space.

 If seeing the Propane tank is a concern for you, not to worry!
 There are many styles available that hide the tank from view.